erdem/django-map-widgets/docs/widgets/leaflet/PointField/interactive.rst

 **Draggable Markers:** Positioned markers can be dragged across the map, and the coordinates inputs will be updated when the marker is dropped.

 **Add Marker by Click:** A marker can be added to the map via mouse click.

+**Location Search:** A search bar (powered by `leaflet-geosearch <https://github.com/smeijer/leaflet-geosearch>`_) lets users find a place by name/address; selecting a result drops the marker there.
+Configurable via the ``geoSearch`` setting (default provider: OpenStreetMap / Nominatim, no API key required).

+**Reverse Geocoding:** When a point is set on the map (including a saved value loaded from the database, or after click/drag/geolocation), the marker location is reverse geocoded (via `leaflet-control-geocoder <https://github.com/perliedman/leaflet-control-geocoder>`_) and the resolved place name is shown in the search bar.
+Toggle with ``geoSearch.reverseGeocode`` (default ``True``).

 Settings